 How Pre-Market Approval Is Protecting Essure

 The approval process, known as “Pre-Market Approval,” is particularly “stringent,” according to the Food & Drug Administration.
-In part because the regulatory review is so rigorous, the Supreme Court believes device manufacturers, like Bayer, should be protected from liability in state courts.
+In part, because the regulatory review is so rigorous, the Supreme Court believes device manufacturers, like Bayer, should be protected from liability in state courts.
 Lawsuits involving these high-risk medical products are “pre-empted,” effectively invalidated because an agency of the federal government found the devices to be safe and effective.

 Those current restrictions are unfortunate, since filing an Essure lawsuit may be the only way for patients to recover compensation for their injuries.
 Women say the Essure implants can break or migrate to other parts of the body, causing severe chronic pain and in some cases, requiring emergency surgical intervention.
-Suffering from numerous alleged side effects, some patients have even been forced to undergo hysterectomy.
+Suffering from numerous alleged side effects, some patients have even been forced to undergo a hysterectomy.
 But the government’s current stance on Pre-Market Approval prevents them from pursuing compensation.

 Will Bayer Lose Its “Legal Shield”?

 Women are fighting back, though.
 In their lawsuits, several patients have argued that Essure’s Pre-Market Approval (PMA) should be invalidated.

 Heather Walsh, who says she had to undergo a hysterectomy after the Essure implant migrated to her uterus, claims Bayer failed to submit numerous side effect reports to the US Food & Drug Administration.
 In her complaint, Walsh says Bayer received 144 reports of device perforation, in which an Essure device broke through an internal organ, but only sent 22 of those reports on to the FDA.
 The company also hid over 16,000 patient complaints from the agency, Walsh claims, in direct violation of the FDA’s guidelines for “high-risk” medical device approval.